Meeting The Universal Savior

 around the age of Jesus.

-Despite these handicaps Arwinder said that they were of the same person that he saw in his Sahasrara.
+Despite these variances, Arwinder claimed that both portraits were of the self-same person he saw in his Sahasrara!

 When reminded that it was that of Shri Jesus he said no, that was not the face of Jesus.

-Kash, who was sitting nearby and following the discussion, intervened and told his father that the picture on TIME magazine was not that of Shri Jesus, and that was why Arwinder was saying so.
-However, when they were shown the photo of Shri Christ in the Mormon Bible, both agreed that it was that of Lord Jesus.
+Kash, who was sitting nearby and following the discussion, intervened and told his father that the picture on the front cover of the TIME magazine was not that of Shri Jesus, and that was why Arwinder was saying so.
+However, when they were shown the photo of Jesus Christ in the Mormon Bible, both agreed that it was that of Lord Jesus!

 Is this a true portrait of Jesus Christ?